Basil Campbell

 In 1977 Campbell represented Western Australia in the first State of Origin match where he played on a half back flank.
 The team defeated Victoria by 94 points.

-Campbell was a members of the South Fremantle 1980 WAFL Grand Final side that defeated Swan Districts.
-His son, Warren later played for St Marys, South Fremantle (including in the 1997 WAFL Grand Final winning side) and North Melbourne in the Australian Football League.
+Campbell was a member of the South Fremantle 1980 WAFL Grand Final side that defeated Swan Districts.
+His son, Warren later played for St Mary's, South Fremantle (including in the 1997 WAFL Grand Final winning side) and North Melbourne in the Australian Football League.